Thank you for reading our post, please rate this article at the end.

 Have a story

-When crossing the Mexican border on your RV, and the agents ask you about your trip, always have a story and be intentional.
+When crossing the Mexican border in your RV and the agents ask about your trip, always have a story and be intentional.

 Just saying, “I wanna check out the place,” won’t cut it.
 You need to have something and be specific.
 For example, say, “I’m going to check out XXX and camp around XXX for a while.”
 This way, you sound like someone with a plan and not suspicious.

-The process is even easier if you’ve someone across the Mexican border who can vouch for you.
+The process is even more straightforward if you’ve someone across the Mexican border who can vouch for you.

 -